 This is so crazy that I don’t have a cut list of some sort to add…I don’t even know how to type out a tutorial that doesn’t have a cut list!
 Lol!
 Who am I right now making a craft like this!😆

-Alright, the video below will walk you through the process but I also have a step by step tutorial down below! ** The video will be late on this project as well because of an audio technical difficulty!
+Alright, the video below will walk you through the process but I also have a step-by-step tutorial down below! ** The video will be late on this project as well because of an audio technical difficulty!
 Ugh!
 Sorry, I’ll get it up as soon as I can!🙄

 Making the DIY Keychain Bracelet

-Stringing the Beads
+Stringing the Beads for the keychain bracelet

 After gathering all your supplies, you will start by cutting the wire down to size, I roughly wrapped it around my arm and make sure it slides EASILY over my hand.